MoroccoAI/2023-GenAI-Hackathon/SehhaTech/README.md

 3. Clicking on the **Precautions Recommended Doctors/Specialists** button retrieves the most suitable doctor profiles and precautions using a similarity search via *ChromaDB query method*.

-4. The search results are inserted into the context of the LLM, and a comprehensive response on precautions and recommended doctors is generated.
+4. The search results are inserted into the context of the LLM using [LangChain](https://python.langchain.com/docs/get_started/introduction), and a comprehensive response on precautions and recommended doctors is generated.

 ### 6. Report Generation

 A report with a predefined format is automatically generated as part of our project's output.

-## Notes:

-In the process of developing this work, we drew inspiration from and gained insights from various technologies and sources, including:[Med- Flamingo](https://arxiv.org/pdf/2307.15189v1.pdf), [LangChain](https://python.langchain.com/docs/get_started/introduction), [SeamlessM4T](https://github.com/facebookresearch/seamless_communication), [Gradio](https://www.gradio.app/), [Few shot Prompting](https://promptengineering.org/master-prompting-concepts-zero-shot-and-few-shot-prompting/#:~:text=What%20is%20Few%2DShot%20Prompting,examples%20of%20input%2Doutput%20pairs), [CoT](https://cobusgreyling.medium.com/chain-of-thought-prompting-in-llms-1077164edf97), [PEFT](https://github.com/huggingface/peft). <br>

-These references have played a significant role in shaping our work and expanding our knowledge in this field.

 ## Visualization: